khongminhtn/helsinki-fullstack-course/notes/part8.md

     persons.find(p => p.name === args.name)
 },
 ```

-- Changing a phone number
-  - First define a scheme with mutation with editNumber():Person
-  - Then write a logic in the resolver to update a new person

 # React and GraphQL
 - Communitcation between React and GraphQL works by REST POST to the address of apollo server